blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Killing apostates
 - Killing anyone who curses Muhammad or Allaah
 - Killing anyone who finds a fault with Muhammad or Allaah
+- Striking monks who shave the middle of their heads, to expel the devil

 - Killing any defeated disbelieving male except those who do not have armpit hair, are elderly, or blind
 - Taking surrendered males as slaves
 - Taking the women of the defeated disbelievers as slaves
+- Considering the marriages of the captured women to be annulled even if their husbands are alive
+- Taking the wife of a slave man from him

 - Buying and selling slave men
 - Encouraging the ownership of slaves, since freeing one's slaves frees them from their sins
-- Having intercourse with the women of the disbelievers who have been eliminated if she does not object
+- Having intercourse with the women of the disbelievers who have been defeated if she does not object
 - Buying and selling captive women after intercourse if the owner always pulled out, or if she is not pregnant
+- Sharing slave women with others including one's own family for sex as long as they are not charged for it, if she does not object

 - Keeping the mothers of their children slaves
 - Keeping the children of slave women slaves